MRPT/srba/README.md

-TL;DR: **Sparser Relative Bundle Adjustment (SRBA)** is a header-only C++ library for solving SLAM/BA in relative coordinates with flexibility for different submapping strategies and aimed at constant time local graph update
+TL;DR: **Sparser Relative Bundle Adjustment (SRBA)** is a header-only C++ library for solving SLAM/BA in relative coordinates with flexibility for different submapping strategies and aimed at constant time local graph update.
+BSD 3-Clause License.

 # 1. Compile